bozzobrain/LethalCompanyShipMaid/README.md

 # LethalCompanyShipMaid
-A mod where the ship and the storage closet is cleaned up when you press the associated keybinding within the ship.
+A mod where the ship and the storage closet is cleaned up when you press the associated keybinding within the ship or use the terminal command.

 # Usage
+- Activate the cleanup methods by using the terminal or keypresses
+	- Terminal Commands
+		- Type 'cleanup' to cleanup the ship and closet
+		- Type 'cleanup storage' to cleanup the storage closet only
+	- Keybinds
 		- Press 'M' to cleanup the ship and closet
 		- Press 'N' to cleanup the storage closet only
 - Press 'J' to set an objects placement location (if position overrides enabled)
 - Make sure that any players that you play with also have the mod installed for them to see the organized loot change positions.

 # Features
 ## Basics
-- Keypresses will organize each item type in groups by the name of the item
+ - Either Keypresses or Terminal can activate the cleanup routines
+	- Key Binds
 		- Change these settings in the settings menu (InputUtils)
 		- Ship cleanup default keybinding is 'M'
 			- By default all objects not on the 'ClosetLocationOverride' list are organized
 			- You can override specific items to not be sorted by adding them to the config setting 'SortingDisabledList'
 		- Closet cleanup default keybinding is 'N'
 			- Items in the closet will be staggered slightly to the right of the 'first' item
 			- Can override which objects get automatically placed in the storage closet using Config setting 'ClosetLocationOverride'
+	- Terminal Interface
+		- Going to the terminal and entering either 'cleanup' or 'cleanup storage' will organize the ship or the storage closet.
+- Setting object locations
 	- Set object location default keybinding is 'J'
 		- If UseOneHandedPlacementOverrides / UseTwoHandedPlacementOverrides / UseItemTypePlacementOverrides is enabled, pressing this keybind will log the location of the given item for future organization requests
 		- Object override locations are stored in the config file and will persist into other game files